klayu/t2/content/en/blog/passive-income-on-h1b.md

 There is really no reason to not do this.

-Honestly, I urge you not to continue reading unless you take get one of the above credit cards.
+Honestly, I urge you not to continue reading unless you get one of the above credit cards.
 And always, always pay your credit card balance in month.

 TOTAL SAVED A MONTH : 83$